Dpeconclub/dpeconclub-website/pages/contact.md

     html {
     background: linear-gradient(to right,#5179ae 0%,#FFFFFF 170%);
     }
+   .paragraph {
+   font-size: 20px;
+   }
 </style>

-<p>We're here to help and answer any question that you might have.
+<p class="paragraph">We're here to help and answer any question that you might have.
 We look forward to hearing from you!<p>

 <h2>Send us a message</h2>